spachava753/rollout/SPEC.md

 # ... other parts of job.yaml
 ```

-When executing the agent, the environment variable `$ROLLOUT_TASK_INSTRCUTIONS` is set, which contains the contents of `instructions.md` of the task.
+When executing the agent, the environment variable `$ROLLOUT_TASK_INSTRUCTION` is set, which contains the contents of `instruction.md` of the task.

 Here is an example agents definition for installing CPE.